the-teachingRSE-project/competencies/institutionalized_education.md

 ### Extra-academic institutions for continuous learning
 As elaborated in the instruction the dynamic working place of an RSE requires continuous learning.
-Knowledge-based industries have long recognized the value of qualifying their employees and hence invest time and money into this.
+Knowledge-based industries have long recognised the value of qualifying their employees and hence invest time and money into this.
 We propose institutionalized structures that offer graduates a venue for life-long learning, or to deepen their skills.
-Centralizing this notion in a few institutions has some major benefits for society and industry as well, since these become central hubs for offering the skills with digital tools.
+Centralising this notion in a few institutions has some major benefits for society and industry as well, since these become central hubs for offering the skills with digital tools.
 The HPC-Akademie [@HPCAkademie] is a good example in the HPC space that offers its services to graduated researchers that want to deepen their HPC skills for research or to practitioners that require them for industrial applications.
-Specializing the centres to certain skill sets enables them to effectively reach out into the sciences with their brand.
+Specialising the centres to certain skill sets enables them to effectively reach out into the sciences with their brand.
 With the existence of these resources we believe that their acceptance gradually increases over time.
 The tasks of these centres is facilitated by reusing the work of initiatives like edutrain [@EDUTRAIN] and platforms like DALIA [@DALIA].
 Naturally, other existing structures outside of academia mentioned before like the Carpentries [@Carpentries] can be nicely integrated